A5873/PhantomGuard/CONTRIBUTING.md

-# Contributing to Rootkit Hunter
+# Contributing to PhantomGuard

-Thank you for considering contributing to the Rootkit Hunter project!
+Thank you for considering contributing to the PhantomGuard project!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct